 Women in the Life of the Church

 And what about the role of women in the church?
 The pope has made reference to this issue on several occasions.
-In an interview he had affirmed that the feminine presence in the church has not been able to sufficiently emerge: the temptation of male chauvinism has not left room to give visibility to the role that women deserve in the community.
-He took up this question again during his return trip from Rio de Jainero, asserting that a profound theology of women has not yet been elaborated.
-So, I ask: “What should be the role of women in the church?
-What can be done to make their role more visible today?”
+He took up the matter during the return trip from Rio de Janeiro, claiming that the church still lacks a profound theology of women.
+I ask: “What should be the role of women in the church?
+How do we make their role more visible today?”

 He answers: “It is necessary to broaden the opportunities for a stronger presence of women in the church.
 I am wary of a solution that can be reduced to a kind of ‘female machismo,’ because a woman has a different make-up than a man.
 But what I hear about the role of women is often inspired by an ideology of machismo.
 Women are asking deep questions that must be addressed.
 The church cannot be herself without the woman and her role.
 The woman is essential for the church.
 Mary, a woman, is more important than the bishops.
 I say this because we must not confuse the function with the dignity.
 We must therefore investigate further the role of women in the church.
 We have to work harder to develop a profound theology of the woman.
 Only by making this step will it be possible to better reflect on their function within the church.
 The feminine genius is needed wherever we make important decisions.
 The challenge today is this: to think about the specific place of women also in those places where the authority of the church is exercised for various areas of the church.”